Needless to say Spotify (and streaming platforms in general) are the way of the future. In this guide we dive into different promo techniques

 So let’s break it down.
 Big Playlists = More Listeners.
 More Listeners = More Streams.
 More Streams = More $$$.

-(Assuming you’re doing a self release) In order to submit your music to these cultivated playlists, the next time you send your new music off to the digital stores through your music distributor (ie Distrokid, CDBaby, Tunecore or Label Engine) make sure you schedule your release a couple of weeks out.
+(Assuming you’re doing a self release) In order to submit your music to these cultivated playlists, the next time you send your new music off to the digital stores through your music distributor (ie Distrokid, CDBaby, Tunecore or Label Engine) make sure you schedule your release a couple of weeks out from the day you send it off.
 This gives time for Spotify to receive your new music and time for you to submit it for playlist consideration.

 After scheduling your release through your music distributor, wait a couple of days and then login to your ‘Spotify for Artists’ account (you can sign up here) you should then see a big banner on your Spotify for Artists homepage with a place to submit your music for playlist consideration.
-Then follow the instructions from there 🙂
+Then follow the instructions from there, like in this video below 🙂

 – SEARCHING FOR PLAYLISTS –

-The good thing about this method over the Spotify Cultivated Playlist method is you can keep pitching your new and old music and send it to different playlists rather than just hope that Spotify likes your new release enough to feature it for a playlist.
+The good thing about this method over the Spotify Cultivated Playlist method is you can keep pitching your new and old music and send it to different playlists rather than just hope that Spotify likes your new release enough to feature and promote it in a playlist.

 LINKING YOUR SPOTIFY